quicwg/base-drafts/draft-ietf-quic-recovery.md

 change in the underlying network RTT.

 QUIC also diverges from TCP by including MaxAckDelay in the RTO period.
-QUIC is able to explicitly model the ack delay via the ack delay field in the ack frame.
-Since QUIC corrects for this delay in its SRTT and RTTVAR computations, it is necessary to add this delay explicitly in the RTO computation.
+QUIC is able to explicitly model delay at the receiver via the ack delay field in the ACK frame.
+Since QUIC corrects for this delay in its SRTT and RTTVAR computations, it is necessary to add this delay explicitly in the TLP and RTO computation.

 When an acknowledgment is received for a packet sent on an RTO event, any unacknowledged packets with lower packet numbers than those acknowledged MUST be